 The Officer is not able to make a decision on the following:

-Where a member seeks guidance or a decision as to whether or not their employment constitutes qualifying employment and no earlier precedent has been set.

-Where a registered person may be undertaking work which is similar to qualifying employment, but there is no authorised person employed to supervise his work.

-Applications from members who seek to rely on qualifying employment which took place more than 3 years preceding the date of their application.

-Where there is doubt about the nature of the work and whether the work constitutes qualifying employment.

 Where there is doubt as to whether the outcomes have been met or have been properly written up.

 The Admissions and Licensing Committee will determine these applications in accordance with the Membership Requirement Regulations, these rules and the Admissions and Licensing Committee Rules.